nav-solutions/gnss-qc/README.md

 * Perform SP3 versus radio based residual analysis
 * Compare precise RINEX products between them
 * Compare precise SP3 products between them (on `sp3` lib feature)
-* Consider precise Clock products
+* Precise Clock products analysis
 * Preprocess all supported products, in particular
   * data filtering
   * decimation (down sampling)
   * focus on data of interest
   * transpose to different TimeScale
-* Resolve precise P.V.T (Position, Velocity, Time) solutions by deploying the `NavPPP` solver (on `navigation` lib feature)
+* Resolve precise P.V.T (Position, Velocity, Time) solutions (on `navigation` lib feature)
-* Resolve precise CGGTTS solutions by deploying a `NavCggtts` solver (on `navigation` lib feature)
+* Resolve precise CGGTTS solutions (on `navigation` + `cggtts` lib features)

-It is made possible by the complex combination of several frameworks and libraries.
-It is important to understand this library's features & options.
+To offer all of this, `GNSS-QC` relies on core principles and building blocks:
+- Core parsers (RINEX, SP3 by `RTK-rs`)
+- The Iterator ecosystem offered by Rust
+- The scalable multithreading ecosystem offered by Rust
+- Temporal support offered by the `Nyx-Space`
+- Navigation support, offered by the `Nyx-Space` framework

 Licensing
 =========